 The MTIOPC offers courses through a combination of Internet and face-to-face interaction.
 Prior to the start of the semester, students will be sent a syllabus outlining the purpose and goals of the course, required and recommended readings, and assignments.
 Throughout the semester, faculty and students will correspond via e-mail.
 Completed assignments will be sent to faculty by e-mail, and faculty will respond by e-mail.
-Through the use of a listserv, students will be able to interact with each other to pose questions, share ideas, and present responses to assignments.
-Thus, a virtual classroom is established, although not in real time.

 At the end of the semester, there will be a mandatory intensive training session, held in a predetermined location.
 It will provide an opportunity for students and faculty to meet face-to-face for discussion, testing (where appropriate), and bringing closure to the course.
 Attendance is required.

 The sites planned for intensive training are as follows:

 The MTIOPC courses and their continuing education credits are:

 This course gives special attention to the theory and practice of Presbyterianism as it finds expression in the Form of Government and Book of Discipline of the Orthodox Presbyterian Church.
 Jurisdiction, charges, process, review, and censure are covered in detail.
 Some applied exercises in the area of church discipline are used to help students think through the challenges faced in this difficult area of ministry.